adolfont/adolfont.github.io/index.md

 I have organized [Elixir Fortaleza Conf 2023](https://elixiremfoco.github.io/elixirfortaleza/index_en).

-I am a member of the "Emílias - Armação em Bits" program, whose goal is to attract and retain women in the field of computer science.
+I am a member of the "Emílias - Armação em Bits" program, coordinated by Maria Claudia Emer, whose goal is to attract and retain women in the field of computer science.
 There, I coordinate the [Emílias Podcast - Women in Computing](https://adolfont.github.io/extension/podcasts/emilias).

 ## Talks